Aging, Systemic Disease and Oral Health: Implications for Women Worldwide (Part II)

 Course Number: 330

-While precise links and causal factors between CVD, stroke and periodontal disease continue to be researched, oral concerns commonly associated with medications are well-documented.40 With numerous reports in medical and dental journals substantiating a periodontal-systemic relationship, the role of dental professionals to risk assess patients demonstrating inflammatory burdens, recognize oral adverse reactions often encountered from medications, and educate patients about the benefits from daily self-care regimens will improve oral health outcomes and further establish oral health as an essential component necessary for overall health.
+While precise links and causal factors between CVD, stroke and periodontal disease continue to be researched, oral concerns commonly associated with medications are well-documented.53 With numerous reports in medical and dental journals substantiating a periodontal-systemic relationship, the role of oral health care professionals to risk assess patients demonstrating inflammatory burdens, recognize oral adverse reactions often encountered from medications, and educate patients about the benefits from daily self-care regimens will improve oral health outcomes and further establish oral health as an essential component necessary for overall health.
 With a yearly estimate of 15 million people worldwide suffering from stroke, recognition and treatment for gingival and inflammatory periodontal diseases can potentially minimize further risk for systemic disorders.
 Oral healthcare professionals can identify patients who are unaware of their risk of developing serious complications as a result of CVD, who are in need of medical intervention, and provide appropriate referrals.